Descanonge/neba/docs/source/configuration.rst

 Configuration management
 ************************

-This package provide a submodule :mod:`.config` to help managing the parameters of a project.
-It requires to specify the parameters in python code: their type, default value, help string, etc. It relies on the `traitlets <https://traitlets.readthedocs.io>`__ package to do this, in which we can define *traits*: class attributes that are type-checked.
-More on the motivations behind the design choices :doc:`here<motivations>`.
+This package provides a submodule :mod:`.config` to help managing the parameters of a project.
+It requires to specify the parameters in python code: their type, default value, help string, etc. It relies on the core of the `traitlets <https://traitlets.readthedocs.io>`__ package to do this

 .. note::